-It’s been a long road that leads to Victoria’s Cafe, Kae Alexander’s new restaurant in the heart of South Hero and the Champlain Islands.
+It’s been a very long road that leads from Thailand to Vermont and across the Champlain Islands causeway to Victoria’s Cafe, Kae Alexander’s new restaurant in the heart of South Hero and the Champlain Islands.

 Thai Catering of Shelburne, VT

 “We had a tarp setup above for rainy days.
-It was really crazy and during winter months everything moved inside and I was really cramped for space.
+It was crazy and during winter months everything moved inside, and I was really cramped for space.
 That’s when I decided to close down and start looking for a restaurant.”

 The Vermont Thai Restaurant

 The plan was to end the lease and purchase a building suitable to setup as a small cafe or find an existing place.
-After looking at a number of locations and buildings the 3 year search finally came to an end in 2017.
-“We stumbled upon a building, for sale by owner, in South Hero that would be perfect but the seller had a number of issues to contend with.
-Despite accepting our offer, the sale feel through as the seller didn’t have all the required paperwork.
+After looking at several locations and buildings the 3+ year search finally came to an end in 2017.
+“We stumbled upon a building, for sale by owner, in South Hero, that would be perfect, but the seller had a number of issues to contend with.
+Despite accepting our offer, the sale fell through as the seller didn’t have all the required paperwork.

-In early 2018, after looking at another property, Kae and her husband saw that the South Hero property was once again for sale.
+In early 2018, after looking at another property, Kae and her husband were surprised to see that the South Hero property was once again for sale.
 This time, by a real estate agent.
 “I couldn’t believe I had a second chance at my dream cafe.”
 Kae never thought that would happen.
 “Soon, we made an offer but someone else offered more, so we lost out.
-However, the buyer backed out so we got a second chance and this time, we were lucky!
+However, the buyer backed out, so we got a second chance and this time, we were lucky!
 In May 2018, we signed the papers for ownership of the building.”

 In November 2018, we started renovating the kitchen area and adding new, commercial cooking equipment.
 It was an exhausting and sometimes frustrating experience but eventually all the “stars lined up” and we finally opened in the last week of December 2018.
 Victoria’s Cafe was a hit from our first day onward, thanks to our local Champlain Islands customers!